TzabarDolev/ShapeDetection/README.md

 **Project requirements appear at requirements.txt file**

 **Usage:**<br>
+First of all: after cloning the repo - add the images, ground truth and predictions to the appropriate folders<br>

 To display an image with ground truth, prediction and my results:<br>
 `python3 demo.py`